Mattdev92/IT_SPA_PROJECT_1/readme.txt

 # IT

-It's the first project which I have to prepare for my postgraduate study about frontend technologies. this project was prepare using vanilla js without any js framework.
+It's the first project which I have to prepare for my postgraduate studies about frontend technologies.
+This project was prepare using vanilla js without any js framework.
 For styling I used a little o bootstrap with cutom scss styling.

 Implemented solutions